France elections: What makes Marine Le Pen far right?

 The National Front is to the right of the Republicans on law and order issues, says Nonna Mayer.

-It is the only party looking to restore the death penalty, an issue that divides the party's core supporters from the mainstream.
+There is no mention in this manifesto of the FN's previous pledge to restore the death penalty, an issue that divides the party's core supporters from the mainstream.
 Polls suggest 60% of FN voters are in favour, compared with 28% of mainstream-right and 11% of left-wing voters.

 Putting 'native French' first